thefreshvince/candy-browser/readme.md

 );
 ```

-If you would like to be more explicit in your themeing, you can change any of the variables found within the _variables.scss file .
+If you would like to be more explicit in your theming, you can change any of the variables found within the _variables.scss file .

 ###CSS Theming
 if you would rather use css, you can extract the class definitions from within /dist/scss/candybrowser/_themes.scss and change the values on a per property basis.